GoyalLab/fatemap_multiplet_public/README.md

 # Fatemap Barcode Project

-This is the official public code repo of the Fatemap Barcode project.
+This is the official public code repo of analysis scripts for our paper titled: **Synthetic DNA barcodes identify singlets in scRNA-seq datasets and evaluate doublet algorithms**.

-The code to perform each doublet detection tool on our dataset is saved in the `benchmarking` folder.
+This folder contains various analysis scripts used throughout the paper.
+Some key folders are:
+- `benchmarking`: scripts to benchmark the tools on barcoded datasets
+- `functional_analysis`: scripts to assess doublets' impact on downstream analysis
+- `atac_analysis`: scripts to assess Amulet performance on barcode singlets
 # Fatemap Data Structure

 The data is deposited at this link.
 It has the following stucture.
 All the `corrected_singlet_pairs` files indicate which singlets